 Tony is currently a PADI Master Scuba Diver Trainer and also has CDAA Cave Diver and TDI Technical qualifications.
 Tony has taught with SSI and SDI/TDI.
 A keen underwater photographer Tony will dive anywhere with over 3000 dives under his belt.
 Tony is the Australian admin for Scubashooters.net and a regular contributor to iNaturalist.org

-Tony uses HOG regs, Shearwater computer, Hollis BCDs and Harnessed, Probe wetsuits and accessories, SharkSkin and Frogskin Undergarments and Ursuit drysuit.
+Tony uses HOG regs, Shearwater computer, a customised HOG/Customer Divers harness, Probe wetsuits and accessories, SharkSkin and Frogskin Undergarments and Ursuit drysuit.

 He uses Canon cameras and lenses, Sigma lens, Sea and Sea strobes and a Hugyfot housing.